Asbestosis Cancer Signs and Symptoms

 Even people who never physically worked with asbestos have developed asbestosis.
 For some people, exposure came from asbestos ceiling or floor tiles in their place of employment or from when their spouses came home from an asbestos-related job with asbestos fibers clinging to their clothing and shoes.
 In most cases, the asbestosis makes itself known about five to ten years after the asbestos exposure.

-What Can I Do About My Asbestosis?
+Is There a Cure?
+What Can I Do Now?

 Unfortunately, there is presently no cure for asbestosis.
 If you have the disease, your condition may remain stable, or your asbestosis symptoms may become increasingly severe.
 Treatment is available that may increase your chances of stability.
 These treatment options include:

 - Medication to thin out secretions from the lungs

 If you or a family member has been diagnosed with asbestosis, it’s good to learn all that you can about the medical condition.
 It is also important that you understand your rights and options.
 The best way to do that is by contacting an attorney.
 When choosing a lawyer, select one who has experience with asbestos cases.
 See our list of Best Natural & Alternative Remedies for Mesothelioma Cancer.